luxin-tian/mosco_ab_test/README.md

 ## Development Team

-- Li, Yezi, the Chinese University of Hong Kong, Shenzhen.
+- Luxin Tian, the University of Chicago.
-- Tian, Luxin, the University of Chicago.
+- Yezi Li, the Chinese University of Hong Kong, Shenzhen.